callous4567/UoE-Projects/SimAndVis/C1_2/readme.md

 ## xy_ising.py

 Contains the code.
 Minimal working example including fast_xy, used purely to generate the videos above.
 You can take this, modify it, and make it a full piece like with twod_xy.

+## Julia

+Has a (several) Julia implementations, many times faster the Python rendition.